PGYER/pgyer-app-upload-plugin/README.md

 Pgyer can upload the application to the site, generate installation link and qr code user to open the installation link, or scan code qr code, can start installation.

 ### User's guidance
-So this plugin can be uploaded to the pgyer platform！**And it can put the fields returned by pgyer into an environment variable, which you can use in other build steps**, You can select `upload to pgyer` by adding build steps or adding post-build steps.
+So this plugin can be uploaded to the pgyer platform！**And it can put the fields returned by pgyer into an environment variable, which you can use in other build steps**, You can select `pgyer app upload` by adding build steps or adding post-build steps.

 ![](./images/setting-screenshot.png)